facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

 `alt`                       | string     | `#!py3thon 'unicode'` | Specifies the format for the alt value that is passed to the emoji generator function.
 If `alt` is set to `short`, the short name will be passed to the generator.
 If `alt` is set to `unicode` the Unicode characters are passed to the generator.
 Lastly, if `alt` is set to `html_entity`, the Unicode characters are passed encoded as HTML entities.
 `remove_variation_selector` | bool       | `#!py3thon False`     | Specifies whether variation selectors should be removed from Unicode alt.
 Currently, only `fe0f` is removed as it is the only one presently found in the current emoji sets.
 `options`                   | dictionary | `#!py3thon {}`        | Options that are specific to emoji generator functions.
 Supported parameters can vary from function to function.

+!!! new "New 7.1"
+    `options` is now shared between index and generator functions opposed to being passed to the generator function only.
+The generator and/or index function should decide which of the arguments are relevant for its usage and parse accordingly.

 !!! tip "Legacy GitHubEmoji Emulation"
     The Emoji extension was actually created to replace the now retired GitHubEmoji extension.
 Emoji was written to be